Textualize/textual/docs/guide/content.md

 Colors may also include an *alpha* component, which makes the color fade in to the background.
 For instance, if we specify the color with `rgba(...)`, then we can add an alpha component between 0 and 1.
-An alpha of zero is fully transparent (and therefore invisible).
+An alpha of 0 is fully transparent (and therefore invisible).
 An alpha of 1 is fully opaque, and equivalent to a color without an alpha component.
 A value between 0 and 1 results in a faded color.

 In the following example we have an alpha of 0.5, which will produce a color half way between the background and solid green: